learning-at-home/hivemind/docs/modules/optim.rst

 .. raw:: html

-  This module contains decentralized optimizers that wrap regular pytorch optimizers to collaboratively train a shared model.
-Depending on the exact type, optimizer may average model parameters with peers, exchange gradients, or follow a more complicated distributed training strategy.
+  This module contains decentralized optimizers that wrap your regular PyTorch Optimizer to train with peers.
+  Depending on the exact configuration, Optimizer may perform large synchronous updates equivalent, or perform asynchrnous local updates and average model parameters.

   <br><br>

 .. automodule:: hivemind.optim.experimental.optimizer